rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/manage-clusters/add-a-pod-security-policy.md

 ---
 title: Adding a Pod Security Policy
-weight: 80
 ---

 :::note Prerequisite:

 The options below are available only for clusters that are [launched using RKE.](../../../pages-for-subheaders/launch-kubernetes-with-rancher.md)

 :::